From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 guidance, confirmation, or a push toward one’s path. – Concept introduced by Carl Yung

-Eloise has a happy-hippie look that she pulls of as well as any mid-forties trust-funder can.
+“Don’t look!”
+Eloise hushes.
+Discretely, she again glances toward the back wall.
+“It’s him alright, no doubt about it.”
+Eloise has a happy-hippie look she pulls of as well as any mid-forties trust-funder can.
 Her pleated flower-print smock is tightly tied around her waist by a turquoise inlaid silver concho belt that mostly matches her fashion cowboy boots and highlights her well-trained figure.
 A colorful Arizona red silk scarf weaves around her head holding up strands of unmanaged hair hinting at traces of natural color.
 She plays with a long strand that’s fallen in front of her face as a veiled way to steal closer looks at the quiet couple.
 “He’s definitely the guy I was telling you about at Denali’s party.”

-“For reals,” Eloise double downs, “Derick told me and he ought to know, he’s playing his latest round of ‘perhaps and pretend,’ with a woman at the tax office.”
+“For reals,” Eloise double downs.
+“Derick told me and he ought to know, he’s playing his latest round of ‘perhaps and pretend’ with a woman at the tax office.”

-“Same reason Howard Hughes peed in bottles, the more they got the weirder they get.”
-Eloise states while stealthily stealing another glance at this odd hermit and his unlikely guest.
-“From what I hear, that ‘shack’ he lives in is anything but, they say it’s the most state-of-the-art house in all Taos County, something that’s taken him years to build.”
-She leans in and whispers, “they say he used to be an engineer or some such thing, and he chooses to live off grid.
-I heard he has this massive solar farm, so he’s gotta be up to something.
-What if he’s some kind of international spy and the whole hermit thing’s just his cover.
-Or maybe, he’s running a vast crime ring for the cartels and they’re printing money in his basement while trafficking girls away from big brother’s watchful eyes.”
+Eloise stealthily steals another glance at this odd hermit and his unlikely guest.
+“Same reason Howard Hughes peed in bottles,” she answers.
+“The more they got the weirder they get.
+From what I hear, that ‘shack’ he lives in is anything but.
+They say it’s the most state-of-the-art house in all Taos County, something that’s taken him years to build.”
+She leans to whisper.
+“He used to be an engineer or some such thing, and he chooses to live off grid.
+Supposedly he has this massive solar farm, so he’s gotta be up to something.
+My theory is he’s some kind of international agent and the whole hermit thing is just his cover?
+Maybe he’s running a vast crime ring for the cartels and they’re printing money in his basement while trafficking girls away from big brother’s watchful eyes?”

 Darcy uses her phone to verify Eloise’s assertion.
 “According to Maps, Manzano Mountain is next to Albuquerque, where’d you say his place was?”

-“Just north of Questa but before Colorado.”
+“North of Questa but before Colorado.”

-“Both,” Eloise stoically states, “one always follows the other.
-It does though make me wonder about his woman; Denali says she manages that high-end gallery on the plaza next to the hotel.
+Eloise twirls her hair to avoid an open stare.
+“One always follows the other.
+It does though make me wonder about his woman.
+Denali says she manages that high-end gallery on the plaza next to the hotel.
 I’m betting he set it up for laundering money, selling art is the fastest and easiest way to clean dirty cash and let’s be real, it’s less than coincidental the country’s largest drug distribution hub is also the nation’s premier art mecca.
 One hand feeds the other, that’s what I say.
-Denali says they’ve been together a several years; she looks like a cartel girl if you ask me, either that or she’s one lucky local who’s won the lottery of life.”
+Denali says they’ve been together several years.”
+She sizes up the woman.
+“Don’t you think she looks like a cartel girl?
+Either that or she’s one lucky local who’s won the lottery of life.”

-Eloise laughs, “lie to yourself all you want dear Darcy, for his kind of money those kinds of flaws can be overlooked.”
+Eloise laughs.
+“Lie to yourself all you want dear Darcy, for his kind of money those kinds of flaws can be overlooked.”

 “Aura?”
 Darcy challenges.